ycjing/Neural-Style-Transfer-Papers/README.md

 # Neural-Style-Transfer-Papers <img class="emoji" alt=":art:" height="30" width="30" src="https://assets-cdn.github.com/images/icons/emoji/unicode/1f3a8.png">
 Selected papers, corresponding codes and pre-trained models in our review paper "**[Neural Style Transfer: A Review](https://arxiv.org/abs/1705.04058)**"

-*(This Paper is under a major revision and the organization below may not be consistent with the original paper.
-We will release the newest version of the paper ASAP.
-Any comment is welcomed!
-Thank you very much!)*

 *If I missed your paper in this review, please email me.
-I will appreciate your help and I am more than happy to add it in our paper.
+I am more than happy to add it in our paper.
 Thanks!*

+## *News!*

+- [Apr, 2018] We have released a new version of the paper with significant changes at: https://arxiv.org/pdf/1705.04058.pdf (scheduled to be announced on arXiv next Monday).</br> PDF is available at: https://www.researchgate.net/publication/316875425_Neural_Style_Transfer_A_Review </br> Appreciate the feedback!

+- [Feb, 2018] Update the *Images* *(Images_neuralStyleTransferReview_v2)* in the *Materials*.
+Add the results of Li et al.'s NIPS 2017 paper.

+- [Jan, 2018] *Pre-trained models* and all the *content images*, the *style images*, and the *stylized results* in the paper have been released.

 <p align='center'>